 For example, you want to reach out to somebody in an alternative market.
 Of course, you could also find help from a more established business.
 If it’s a few tiers above yours in scope, leaders might be willing to lend a helping hand.
 After all, everyone loves an underdog.
 That might be how they see you.

 Most business owners are always interested in making new connections, yourself, ideally, included.
-The economy is a complex network, and it always pays to have a few friends on your side.
+The economy is a complex network, and having a few friends on your side always pays.
 Speaking of friends, use these five apps to meet new pals online.

 Best of all, you need good software on your side